 The town was established in 1682 and its early growth was based on West Indies trade and shipping of products from the North Carolina's and Virginia's plantations.
 However, virtually all buildings (except St Paul's Church) were destroyed during the American Revolutionary War (1775-1783).
 The city was rebuilt after the war and became an important maritime and shipbuilding centre.
 Its military growth started during WW1 (1914-1918).

-As cruise port of call (on transit itineraries), the port's business expands each year.
-Among the cruise companies visiting Norfolk are AIDA, TUI and Princess, plus several luxury lines with smaller vessels (like Silversea).
-Carnival continues to homeport a ship here (Carnival Sunshine in 2017).
-Among the port's newly added amenities are Wi-Fi (throughout the waterfront area) and new bike lanes (cycle lanes) throughout the city.
+As port of call (on transit cruise itineraries), port's business expands each year.
+Among the large cruise shipping companies visiting Norfolk VA are AIDA, TUI, Princess, plus several luxury lines with smaller vessels (like Silversea, RSSC-Regent, Oceania).

 Port Norfolk cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Norfolk, Virginia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.